-Carbon monoxide (CO) is a potentially deadly, odorless and colorless gas that is estimated to kill approximately 500 people a year and sicken many others. .
+Carbon monoxide (CO) is a potentially deadly, odorless and colorless gas that is estimated to kill approximately 500 people a year and sicken many others.
 Often called the "silent killer," CO is a by-product of incomplete combustion and comes from malfunctioning appliances, such as gas or oil furnaces, wood burning stoves, and gas clothes dryers.
 When these appliances are not adequately ventilated, or if they malfunction, carbon monoxide can build up in the home to lethal levels.
 The list of potential sources of carbon monoxide also includes a wealth of items that shouldn't be used indoors under any circumstances, including portable generators and charcoal grills.
 Unfortunately, people don't always follow safety instructions and may use these items improperly.

 When shopping for a CO detector, you will find that there are several different options to choose from:

 Stand-alone carbon monoxide detectors work independently.
 These can be battery operated or plug into an AC socket (with a battery backup in the event of a power failure).
 They are the easiest type to install, but won't trigger other alarms in the home if they detect CO.